Module 4

 the place of audiences

-Welcome to the fourth and final week of the MOOC, written in collaboration with author Anne Gonon, who encourages us to analyse the place of audiences in creation in public spaceThe concept of public space carries multiple meanings and has been extensively discussed in social science over the past fifty years.
+This challenge is at the heart of writing for public spaceThe concept of public space carries multiple meanings and has been extensively discussed in social science over the past fifty years.
 It first appeared in the field of political and communicative philosophy in the work of Jürgen Habermas, initially referring to the place of expression and confrontation of private opinions, as a synonym of the public sphere.
 The term was then borrowed by geographers to refer to open or closed, publicly or privately-owned physical spaces that were accessible to the general public.
 It is used in the arts in its broadest possible meaning, including both the spatial and communication dimensions.
-View glossary.
+Back glossary and is a central component of the artistic work